funkypozzy/firmware/README.md

 ## FLASHING THE ORIGINAL FIRMWARE
 Installing the OpenIPC firmware has been a more difficult process than expected mainly because the original firmware was password protected.
 Long story short...
 I was able to remove the lock with the [Debrick](https://github.com/OpenIPC/debrickDebrick) utility.
 Installing wifi drivers and setup the wifi connection was even more challenging and this is the reason because I decided to share my experience in this guide.
 OpenIPC website instructions look straightforward, but they are incompleted.
 OpenIPC github repository together with telegram channel are the main resources, but also here topics are not presented in a logical order so you need some days/weeks (depending on your skills) to figure out how the system works and where to look.
-For example, the first time I was able to install the OpenIPC firmware and access the web ui, I immediatly search for a button to activate the wifi, but then I realise that it requires to rebuild the firmware to include wifi drivers.
+For example, the first time I was able to install the OpenIPC firmware and access the web interface, I immediatly search for a button to activate the ip camera wifi, but then I realise that it is not so easy...
+You have to rebuild the firmware to include wifi drivers!

-## How to restore the camera stock firmware
+## How to restore the camera stock cinese firmware if you're in trouble
 ~~~
 # Enter commands line by line!
 Do not copy and paste multiple lines at once!
 setenv ipaddr 192.168.137.2; setenv serverip 192.168.137.1